CDRT/mk_docs/docs/ref/bios/settings/thinkpad/securitychip.md

 Whether to require confirmation of a user`s physical presence when clearing the security chip.

+!!! info ""
-!>  It is possible to change the value from Enable to Disable only when Supervisor Password exists, because it is required to confirm the action.
+     It is possible to change the value from Enable to Disable only when Supervisor Password exists, because it is required to confirm the action.

 Possible options: